pelias-deprecated/dockerfiles/readme.md

 mkdir -p /tmp/data
 ```

-if you wish to change the location of your data directory you can replace all instances of the path in your `docker-compose.yml`.
+If you wish to change the location of your data directory you can simply change the `DATA_DIR` environment variable.

-each importer and service has a range of different options, detailed installation and configuration instructions can be found here: https://github.com/pelias/pelias/blob/master/INSTALL.md
+Each importer and service has a range of different options, detailed installation and configuration instructions can be found here: https://github.com/pelias/pelias/blob/master/INSTALL.md

-for an up-to-date references of supported options you can also view the README files contained in each repository on Github.
+For an up-to-date references of supported options you can also view the README files contained in each repository on Github.

 ## Getting Up and Running

-the following command will build all the images and containers required:
+The following command will build all the images and containers required:

-> note: this command can take 15-20 minutes depending on your network and hardware.
+> NOTE: this command can take several hours depending on your network, hardware, and the size of the region of coverage selected in pelais.cofnig.

 ```bash
 ./build.sh